Connect with us

 Image/Tutorial: Everyday is an occasion

-Firstly, we will do some Spaghetti slap art…means dipping spaghetti in paint and slapping it on a piece of paper.
+Firstly, we will do some Spaghetti slap art… which means dipping spaghetti in paint and slapping it on a piece of paper.

 Now, let the art dry and then cut it out so that it will fit around your vase.
-Then apply healthy heaping of Mod Podge washout for kids onto the vase and back of the artwork.
-This step may get bubbles so use your finger and smooth them out.
-And then put artwork on vase and Mod Podge on top of the artwork.
+Then apply a healthy heaping of Mod Podge washout for kids onto the vase and back of the artwork.
+This step may get bubbles, so use your finger and smooth them out.
+And then put the artwork on a vase and Mod Podge on top of the artwork.

 Lego Vase